 The First Few Seconds of Your Run

 As you begin to run, your muscles start using adenosine triphosphate (ATP).
 ATP is the energy molecules your body makes from food.
 Trust me, using ATP is a great thing.
-That surge of adrenaline is the ATP converting to another powerful molecule, adenosine diphosphate (ADP).
-Your muscle cells will change ADP back into ATP after that initial surge.

 The First 90 Seconds of Your Run